Rohith918/Movie_List_React_App/README.md

 🌐 API Reference

-This project uses an external movie API (such as OMDb or TMDb).
+This project uses an external movie API.
 Replace the API key in the .env file with your own key from the provider’s developer portal.

-Example API request:
+API request:

 https://www.omdbapi.com/?s=avengers&apikey=your_api_key